monojit18/ContainerApps/Blog-README.md

   ##### Pre-Requisites

   - Azure Function Core Tools - [v3.x](https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local?tabs=v3%2Cwindows%2Ccsharp%2Cportal%2Cbash)
-    - The abobve link is for macOS; please install the appropriate links in the same page for other Operating Systems
+    - The above link is for macOS; please install the appropriate links in the same page for other Operating Systems
     - At the time of writing, Core tools 3.x only supports the *Logic App Designer* within Visual Studio Code
     - The current example has been tested with - Function Core Tools version **3.0.3904** on a *Windows box*
   - [Docker Desktop for Windows](https://hub.docker.com/editions/community/docker-ce-desktop-windows)